CVVisualPSETeam/Dokumente/Testphase/tests.md

 - a window will pop up
 - it will contain a button ("push me") and below that a text ("pressed: 0")
-- if the button is pressed the nub´mber in the text will increment
+- if the button is pressed the nubmber in the text will increment

 ###Single Image
 __Source:__ /manual\_test/single_image